SimpleStepper/BTD6-Tower-Calculator/README.md

 ## Project Structure / How it was made
 This project combines 2 major elements:
-- Python scripting for robust data acquisition and data cleaning
+- Python scripting for robust data acquisition and data cleaning.
-- data cleaning with Google Sheets for an accessible and interactive user experience.
+- Google Sheets dropdown menu for an accessible and interactive user experience.

-### Data Collection (BloonsProject.ipynb)
+### Data Collection and Cleaning (BloonsProject.ipynb)
 The BloonsProject.ipynb is a jupyter notebook used to prepare the projects data.
 This included:

 1) **How the Data is First Gathered (Automated Collection)**